yohrannes/argocd/README.md

-# This repository contains all the files needed for implementation of the website yohrannes.com in ArgoCD K8s Service
+# This repository contains all the files needed for implementation of ArgoCD on k8s-cluster

 ![CD completed!](argocd-notes/RUNNING(°-°)b.webp)